Calix (NYSE:CALX) Updates Q2 2021 Earnings Guidance

-Calix (NYSE:CALX) last announced its quarterly earnings data on Tuesday, April 27th.
-The communications equipment provider reported $0.39 earnings per share for the quarter, beating analysts’ consensus estimates of $0.19 by $0.20.
-Calix had a return on equity of 13.51% and a net margin of 2.01%.
-The business had revenue of $162.07 million for the quarter, compared to analyst estimates of $150.46 million.
-Calix’s quarterly revenue was up 59.4% compared to the same quarter last year.
-Sell-side analysts predict that Calix will post 0.66 earnings per share for the current fiscal year.

-In other Calix news, Director Kevin A. Denuccio sold 50,000 shares of Calix stock in a transaction dated Wednesday, February 3rd.
-The stock was sold at an average price of $31.90, for a total transaction of $1,595,000.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Company insiders own 17.54% of the company’s stock.
+In related news, Director Kevin A. Denuccio sold 50,000 shares of the business’s stock in a transaction on Wednesday, February 3rd.
+The shares were sold at an average price of $31.90, for a total transaction of $1,595,000.00.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Insiders own 17.54% of the company’s stock.

 Calix Company Profile